VirgilSecurity/chat-back4app-android/README.md

 In order to generate a Private Key, Public Key for every user, and to encrypt or decrypt messages we need to install the Virgil Java SDK Package.
 This package contains a Vigil Crypto Library, which allows us to perform the operations we need in E2EE chat easily.

 #### Add Virgil Java/Android SDK to your project
 The Virgil Java/Android SDK is provided as a package named com.virgilsecurity.sdk.
-You can easily add the SDK package by adding the following code into your app-level [build.gradle][_build.gradle]:
+You can easily add the SDK package by adding the following code into your app-level [build.gradle][_build.gradle_app_level]:

 ```gradle
 implementation "com.virgilsecurity.sdk:crypto-android:$rootProject.ext.virgilSecurity"
 implementation "com.virgilsecurity.sdk:sdk-android:$rootProject.ext.virgilSecurity"
 ```

-As well you have to add to your project-level build.gradle (‘ext’ code block) next line:
+As well you have to add to your project-level [build.gradle][_build.gradle_project_level] (‘ext’ code block) next line:
 ```gradle
 virgilSecurity = “4.5.0@aar”
 ```